vkholic18/Django-HRManagementSystem/README.md

 # Django-HRManagementSystem

-To run the Django project, follow the steps below:
+To run this Django project, follow the steps below:

 1.Make sure that you have Python and Django installed on your machine.